Cyanotype History

 Anna Atkins: The First Woman Photographer

-Anna Atkins made thirteen known versions of her work entitled British Algea: Cyanotype Impressions (1843-1853).
-In October 1843, Atkins began issuing published folios of her photogenic (photogram) drawings.
+Anna Atkins made thirteen known versions of her work entitled "British Algae: Cyanotype Impressions" (1843-1853).
+In October 1843, Atkins began publishing folios of her photogenic (photogram) drawings.
 In 1850, she began to publish more comprehensive collections of her work, completing a three volume anthology in 1853.
-These books, containing hundreds of handmade images, were the very first published works to utilize a photographic system for purposes of scientific investigation and illustration.
-Significantly, they were initiated and created prior to Talbot’s Pencil of Nature (1844-1846), a published work that is generally given credit by historians as the first to have achieved this important milestone.
+These books, containing hundreds of handmade images, were the very first published works to utilize a photographic system for scientific investigation and illustration.
+Although Atkins published in 1843, Talbot’s Pencil of Nature (1844-1846), is generally credited by historians as the first to have achieved this important milestone.